linnearice/NY_Citibike_Bikesharing/README.md

 ![2021-11-16 (1)](https://user-images.githubusercontent.com/35401581/142044297-4812ccb1-bec5-4fee-9d7e-54215154f033.png)

+This chart repsents how long the average checkout times were by user and by gender in the subsequent chart.
+No matter the day or gender, the average bike trip is 30 minutes or less.

+![2021-11-16 (2)](https://user-images.githubusercontent.com/35401581/142045097-ec9d0871-57db-4e07-8d86-e20bd547208a.png)

 This chart represents bike trips by weekday per hour and supports the hypothesis above where weekend users are more prevalent throughout the day where the weekday users are concentrated around rush hour and most prevantly during the afternoon hours between 5pm to 7pm.

-![2021-11-16 (2)](https://user-images.githubusercontent.com/35401581/142045097-ec9d0871-57db-4e07-8d86-e20bd547208a.png)
+![2021-11-16 (3)](https://user-images.githubusercontent.com/35401581/142045119-ede70bac-4cdb-4662-92b0-6f48bdfb3c1b.png)

 The chart above was expanded upon to include bike trips by weekday per and gender by hour and is presented below.
 This analysis shows the same usage trends as above.
 There appears to be no difference in hour of usage between the gender groups with the exception that males have higher usage, but again the hours are concentrated rush hours during the week and all throughout the day on the weekends.

-![2021-11-16 (3)](https://user-images.githubusercontent.com/35401581/142045119-ede70bac-4cdb-4662-92b0-6f48bdfb3c1b.png)
+![2021-11-16 (4)](https://user-images.githubusercontent.com/35401581/142045133-0c717b01-60d8-4b03-b320-717e83e64b88.png)

 The chart below represents weekday trips by uer type by gender.
 As indicated in earlier charts subscribers represent 81% of the market.
 This chart indicates the highest usage day is among subsribers on Thursdays with 259,316 male users.
 Females represent a lower number of usage on Thursdays with 88,281 users for comparison.
 The usage among random customers appears to be steday throughout the week with slightly higher usage on the weekends.

--
-![2021-11-16 (4)](https://user-images.githubusercontent.com/35401581/142045133-0c717b01-60d8-4b03-b320-717e83e64b88.png)

 ![2021-11-16 (7)](https://user-images.githubusercontent.com/35401581/142045160-348d8ada-e389-4e88-8bbd-7afe2ce82a44.png)

+This chart below depicts a map of the prevalence of bike trips made at their starting point in the New York City.
+The highest concentration appears to be in the tourist area and also the heart of NYC's business district.
+Some of the highest starting locations show roughly 13,000 users while some of the less popular locations may be about 2,000 users..

 ![2021-11-16 (6)](https://user-images.githubusercontent.com/35401581/142045172-ac8ef3a8-2b6f-455d-b889-aedc6ca3c961.png)